-In this post, we are going to discuss briefly how you can write good automated test cases by using 10 Golden Rules?
+This post will briefly discuss how you can write good automated test cases using the 10 Golden Rules.

 Automated testing is the future of software development.
 This also means that automation engineers are in high demand these days.
-Automation testing is definitely a great career option for testers who want to stay up to date with the ever-changing technology landscape.
+Automation testing is a great career option for testers who want to stay updated with the ever-changing technology landscape.
 One thing testers should know about automated testing is that it takes more than just knowing Java or Python to do good automated testing.
 Here are 10 golden rules for writing better-automated test cases as a tester.

 Golden Rules For Writing Best Automated Test Cases